nasa-gibs/worldview/config/default/common/config/metadata/layers/multi-mission/hls/HLS_NBR2_Landsat.md

 `NBR2 = (Band 6 – Band 7) / (Band 6 + Band 7)`

 The divergent purple to orange color palette depicts vegetated areas in shades of purple and burned areas in shades of orange.
+NBR2 values range from -1 to 1.
+NBR2 values on this continuum generally provide similar information to the NBR.
+NBR2 values at 0 and progressively negative indicate increased vegetation damage and soil exposure resulting from fire while increasingly positive NBR2 values after a fire represent lightly damaged to unburned vegetation.
+NBR2 can aid in identifying small variations in the moisture content, health and stage of recovery for vegetation that has been affected by fire.
+Additionally, compared to other indices like the NBR, NBR2 can be more ideal for delineating the extent of burned areas and the mosaic of severity within those boundaries for fires occurring in particular biomes where the burn signal may be relatively more subtle.
+Such examples include grass/shrubland environments where the vegetation outside of the burned areas are senesced or herbaceous wetland areas and coastal marshes characterized by saturated soils.

 The Reflectance imagery layer from Landsat 8 and 9/OLI product (L30) is available through the HLS project from the Operational Land Imager (OLI) aboard the Landsat 8 and 9 satellites.
 The sensor resolution is 30 m, imagery resolution is 30 m, and the temporal resolution is daily with an 8 day revisit time.
 The imagery is available in Worldview/GIBS approximately 2 - 4 days after satellite overpass.
 There is a separate combined Sentinel-2 imagery layer available.